 House Point System

-It is a traditional feature in British schools which exists to provide pastoral care and a healthy competition between the students of each four houses.
+It is a traditional feature in British schools which exists to provide pastoral care and healthy competition between the students of each four houses.

 The word “house” refers to a grouping of students.